cedrickchee/YDKGo/content/docs/language/slices/_index.md

 working against the old data structures.

-This is a side effect, these are the nasty bugs that are so hard to find, and so anytime we're working with pointer semantics, that's great, it's gonna give us levels of efficiency, right, we have to be careful there, but we also have to make sure that we're very clean with data updates, like with slices, and that our mutations are not going to cause problems, or the mutations are happening
+This is a side effect, these are the nasty bugs that are so hard to find, and so anytime we're working with pointer semantics, that's great, it will give us levels of efficiency, right, we have to be careful there, but we also have to make sure that we're very clean with data updates, like with slices, and that our mutations are not going to cause problems, or the mutations are happening